its-anya/telegram-all-forward/README.md

 ```shell
 python forwarder.py
 ```
+In my case is slow_forward.py is a best without flood wait.
 You have to login for the first time using your phone number (inter-national format) and login code.

 A session file called `forwarder.session` will be generated.